crashruby/crashruby.com/source/articles/2013-05-10-running-a-minitest-suite.markdown

 ## Conclusion

 It was so easy to get caught up in the pageantry of the *one true way* to run the tests, but the reality is that all of these methods are perfectly valid (and likely many more).
-Any of them could be perfect for a particular scenario.
+Any of them could work for your particular scenario.

-I truly enjoy working with Minitest after years with `rspec`.
+I have truly enjoyed working with Minitest after years with `rspec`.
 Please don't get me wrong, `rspec` is a great tool, but it is **very** refreshing to be able to read the entire source of your test framework in a short period of time (`minitest` is roughly 1/5 of the size of `rspec`; for details see [here](https://gist.github.com/5550653.git)).

+Keep an eye out for more articles as I continue to explore the world of `minitest`.